mikolalysenko/voxel-crunch/README.md

 If the runs are not valid or if the bounds on the chunk are exceeded, an error will be thrown.

 **Returns** `result`

+**Throws** An error if either result is too small or runs is invalid.

 Credits
 =======